KarthikGangadhar/depth-estimation/README.md

 * [NYU Depth V2](https://s3-eu-west-1.amazonaws.com/densedepth/nyu.h5) (165 MB)

-We Above paper used the pre-trained keras DenseNet201, DenseNet121, DenseNet169 and ResNet50 models, We used [unet](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) [Model](https://github.com/zhixuhao/unet) encodered and decoder model with the same optimizer and the loss function to replicate the result
+The Above paper used the pre-trained keras DenseNet201, DenseNet121, DenseNet169 and ResNet50 models, We used [unet](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) [Model](https://github.com/zhixuhao/unet) encoder and decoder model with the same optimizer and the loss function to replicate the result

 ## Training with UNet encoder
 * Train the model: